oscarholst/facepalm/README.md

 This does not do any facial recognition, anyone in front of the webcam will keep the computer unlocked with this poc.

-Also a potential issue is obviously if the webcam used is already in use by another program/videochat etc, it will most likely not work as intended.
+Also, a potential issue is obviously if the webcam is already in use by another program/videochat etc, if so, it will most likely not work as intended.

-But again, this was just a crazy idea.
+But again, this was just a crazy idea and once again, this is only a proof of concept.

 Why name it facepalm?
 Because the standard nerd will unfortunately but surely facepalm every time an unlocked and unsupervised PC is spotted at the office!